freeverseio/laos-public-docs/guides/how-to-without-api/minting.md

 1. Setup the private key and install dependencies as in the previous steps.

 2. Configure the LAOS sibling collection, recipient, and the tokenURI, in the corresponding lines of the chosen example.
+The recipient address can be any EVM address, not necessarily the one corresponding to the wallet doing the mint.

 3. Run the scripts: